atarr3/campvideo-data/README.md

 This file may also be sourced from within an IDE, such as RStudio.
 Be sure to set the working directory to repo folder, ``campvideo-data``.

 ### Result Replication
+The following commands recreate the tables and figures in the paper.
+The generated figures are found in the ``figs`` folder, while the tables are stored in raw text files in the ``tables`` folder.
+Additionally, performance metrics discussed in the paper as well as our predicted labels are stored in the ``results`` folder.

 #### Coverage Tables
 This section gives instructions for replicating the coverage tables (Section 2.2, Appendix S1).